 - 1. Open the file SpeechAnalysis.m, which is the main file for this exercise. - 2.
 Set the value of lpc_higher_order, to the predictor order necessary to model the human vocal tract. - 3.
-Choose the right parameters for lpc_winlen and winlen . - 4.
+Choose the right parameters for lpc_winlen and winlen in samples. - 4.
 Load one of the provided speech files in the folder Signals .
 Choose either female_english_short.wav or male_english_short.wav. - 5.
 Resample the input file to the appropriate sampling frequency FS. - 6.
 Listen to the resampled input file in order to check whether everything worked. - 7.
-Calculate the number of windows that can be covered by the input file, wincnt.
+Calculate the number of processing windows wincnt needed for the input file.